redox-os/website/content/news/this-month-260131.md

 Wildan Mubarok reduced the USB input latency by removing heap allocation in the `rehid` library.

 In a QEMU benchmark without KVM acceleration he reported an input latency reduction of 100ms to 30ms, a 70% latency reduction.

+QEMU with KVM acceleration or real hardware has much lower input latency thus their reduction is much higher.

 ## Redox on VPS!